 And so I just marveled at the iconic churches and got lost in the maze of charming, cobbled alleys that, on that rainy weekend, were reflecting the pale sunlight as if they were covered over with a silver carpet.

-Florence off the beaten path > Cemeteries
+Off the beaten path Florence > Cemeteries

 Cimitero Delle Porte Sante